 In the following sections a comprehensive specification for LCN handling by receivers is provided.
 This specification is meant to

-- Accommodate possible LCN conflicts while minimizing the risk of discarding potentially useful services thanks to the reservation of a "safe" overflow range - Leave the user the ultimate freedom to override any broadcaster-defined LCN - Cope with network evolution (e.g. new services on-air; LCNs introduced later for services already on-air) - Cope with possible (likely) cross-border LCN conflicts
+- Leave the user the ultimate freedom to override any broadcaster-defined LCN - Cope with network evolution (e.g. new services on-air; LCNs introduced later for services already on-air)